 To answer the question, why is innovation important for society, I'm going to take you on a Thanksgiving themed innovation journey that shows some love and appreciation for Canadian Innovators.

 In Canada, it represents a shift in seasons, the inevitable coming of winter, and a glorious display of the artistry of nature as green leaves turn brilliant colours.
 For me, it's also a time to reflect and be thankful.
 One Thanksgiving I found myself flipping through a book on Canadian Innovators and it let me to wonder how Canadian innovators had contributed to our experience of the holiday.

 Why is innovation important for society?

-So, to answer the question "why is innovation important for society?", it's important because, without innovation, we wouldn't advance, evolve and improve our way of living, or grow our economy.
+To answer the question "why is innovation important for society?", let's say this: it's important because, without innovation, we wouldn't advance, evolve and improve our way of living, or grow our economy.
 And when it came to celebrating Thanksgiving, we'd be eating cold Thanksgiving dinner, in the dark, and sending a lot of used plastic wrap to landfill after we'd finished with the leftovers.